Expurple/smawg/README.md

 with open('some/path/to/assets.json') as assets_file:
     assets = json.load(assets_file)

-# Provide different arguments or set hooks on game events, if needed.
+# Provide additional arguments or set hooks on game events, if needed.
 # See `docs/hooks.md` for more info about hooks.
-game = Game(assets, n_players=2)
+game = Game(assets)

 # Call `game` methods to perform actions.
 # Read `game` properties to monitor the game state.